 Michel Cukier is the director for the Advanced Cybersecurity Experience for Students (ACES) undergraduate Honors College program.
-He is an associate professor of reliability engineering with a joint appointment in the Department of Mechanical Engineering.
+He is a professor of reliability engineering with a joint appointment in the Department of Mechanical Engineering.

 His research covers dependability and security issues.
 His latest research focuses on the empirical quantification of cybersecurity.
 He has published more than 70 papers in journals and refereed conference proceedings in those areas.